Robert Juliat new products LED the way at

 Sharing its technology, output and quality of light with Oz and Alice is Robert Juliat’s newly presented range of LED profiles, the Charles 960SX series.
 This range of 600W LED profiles is available in 3 variable zoom ranges (29°/50°, 15°/40° and 8°/16°) and exhibits a high optical efficiency with a 6000K colour temperature and a CRI in excess of 90.
 Smooth electronic dimming and an in-built, flicker-free power supply gives silent operation and packs a high output reaching 80% of the renowned 2.5 kW HID D’Artagnan capabilities.

-Two new members of the Dalis range were launched at the show, both featuring a 4-colour mixing system (red, green, royal blue and warm white 2200K).
+Two new members of the Dalis range were launched at the show, both featuring a 4-colour mixing tool (red, green, royal blue and warm white 2200K).

 The Dalis Access 863 is a 150W LED cyclight designed to give those with smaller budgets the first access to Dalis technology.
 Sharing all the technology as the original Dalis 860 Cyclorama fixture, Dalis Access 863 has just four colours and 24 of the patented Dalis asymmetrical micro-reflectors, but otherwise all the functionality and quality of the original, at a fraction of the price.